jwiegley/johnwiegley/drafts/drafts.md

 not have chosen for ourselves.
 But I don’t know if truth and knowledge in this domain are small enough to fit within the frame of human thinking.
 We work among the shadows cast, not its brilliant Sun.

-# Text

-Yes, it’s a constant challenge to me, to appreciate the merits of this world in its role of hollowing us out and refining us, sharpening our vision and purifying our heart, to such a degree that when the Divine finally appears before us, we respond with the love of our entire being.
-Darkness makes the eye keener.

 # Poem